Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Fundamentals: Wave phenomena in LIBs

 \subsection{Wave phenomena in layered structured media}

 Lithium-ion batteries are heterogeneous media constructed with multiple layers of metals, polymers, and slurries filled with a liquid electrolyte.
 To understand ultrasonic wave propagation in LIBs, we must consider the layered heterogeneity of the cell, including the properties and geometry of each layer (as illustrated in Fig.~\ref{fig:UnitCellLIBsPoroelastic}.A for a pouch cell).
 One must understand the wave physics of single layers, which can be modeled as equivalent homogeneous elastic media under the long-wavelength assumption, i.e., when the length-scales of the LIB structure are much smaller than the shortest wavelength of US waves used for the measurement\cite{mcgee2024ultrasonic}.
 In this sense, researchers have primarily employed high-frequency transducers (\SI{1}-\SI{5}{\mega\hertz}) due to their shorter wavelength and associated enhanced sensitivity to internal features \cite{wang2021theoretical}.
-Conversely, other works have used low-frequency waves (below \SI{250}{\kilo\hertz}) for their ability to travel further distances inside the battery due to reduced attenuation \cite{Gao2024TheoreticalGuidedWaves}.
+Note that while the frequency range \SI{1}-\SI{5}{\mega\hertz} is not ``high frequency'' from the perspective of many conventional UT methods, we use this classification in reference to the frequency range commonly employed in the vast majority of UT testing of LIBs.
+We recognize notable exceptions have employed ultrasonic waves at significantly higher frequencies, notably those employing scanning acoustic microscopy (SAM) \cite{bauermann2020scanning,Bauermann2023,wasylowski2023situ,Wasylowski2024Operando}.
+Conversely, other works have used low-frequency ultrasonic waves ($<$\SI{250}{\kilo\hertz}) to enable longer propagation distances within the battery due to reduced attenuation\cite{Gao2024TheoreticalGuidedWaves}.

 Each layer of the battery is different with distinct electrochemical and mechanical properties.
 The current collectors (Cu, Al) are solid elastic layers, while the positive electrodes (the cathodes) and the negative electrodes (the anodes), and separators have interstitial pores filled with a liquid electrolyte.
 Although the microstructure of LIBs is very complex, ultrasonic waves in LIBs have been successfully described using well-known models for elastic/viscoelastic media (see Supplementary Material for a detailed mathematical description).
 The coupled dynamics of waves propagating in the two-phase solid-fluid structure of anodes, cathodes, and separators can be described using poroelasticity models, namely Biot’s theory \cite{biot1956theory1, biot1956theory2}.
 Recent research has applied Biot theory to model and understand ultrasonic characterization of LIBs, including the layered structure\cite{gold2017probing, chang2019real, jie2021guided, huang2022quantitative, gold2023ultrasound, huang2023stiffness, zhang2023ultrasonic, binpeng2023ultrasonicreflection, jie2023ultrasonic,zhang2024exploring}.